 NCLR Guest Columnist

 “Rosa” sat upright in her chair as she introduced herself to others at a small gathering in Salinas, CA last fall.
-She and other Latino community members—including men and women who work in the fields that surround the rural, coastal community—came together to help us develop scripts for a radionovela series, Spanish-language radio soap opera, to help Latino families talk about lesbian, gay, bisexual, and transgender (LGBT) issues, and the importance of fully supporting their LGBT family members.
+She and other Latino community members—including men and women who work in the fields that surround the rural, coastal community—came together to help us develop scripts for a radionovela series, Spanish-language radio soap opera, to help Latino families talk about lesbian, gay, bisexual, and transgender (LGBT) issues, and the importance of fully supporting their LGBTQ family members.

-When Rosa introduced herself as a “God-fearing woman who listens to Christian radio,” I immediately recalled the voices of many parents our research team with the Family Acceptance Project (FAP) has interviewed over the course of our groundbreaking study of LGBT youth and their families that we launched nearly a decade ago.
+When Rosa introduced herself as a “God-fearing woman who listens to Christian radio,” I immediately recalled the voices of many parents our research team with the Family Acceptance Project (FAP) has interviewed over the course of our groundbreaking study of LGBTQ youth and their families that we launched nearly a decade ago.

 I was heartened by what Rosa shared.
-During the discussion, she listened as other group members talked about the importance of family acceptance and the discrimination that LGBT Latinos too often experience in families, schools, and communities.
-Like so many diverse families we have worked with, Rosa could balance her religious beliefs with the need to love and support LGBT family members.
+During the discussion, she listened as other group members talked about the importance of family acceptance and the discrimination that LGBTQ Latinos too often experience in families, schools, and communities.
+Like so many diverse families we have worked with, Rosa could balance her religious beliefs with the need to love and support LGBTQ family members.
 She understood the importance of familia and the need to protect one’s family from hurt and discrimination while maintaining her deep religious values.
 For her, the three-part radionovela—called “Bienvenidos a Casa” and airing through March 31 on Radio Bilingüe stations—is vital to strengthening families.

 I found myself moved and deeply gratified by bringing FAP’s research and family intervention work full circle in our collaboration with Proyecto Poderoso and Radio Bilingüe to develop the radionovela.
 I used FAP’s core research on the health and mental health impact of family acceptance to develop the radionovela scripts, while I documented and incorporated the voices and experiences of community members into the storylines we developed with Proyecto Poderoso and Radio Bilingüe.